doug-skinner/doug-skinner.github.io/pages/index.md

   - For instance, how to have [effective meetings](/effective-meetings/)
 - Gaining a beginners understanding of philosophy.
 - Create an actionable plan for getting better at hiking.

+Open questions I might try to answer in the future:

+- Why is knowledge work so based on individual productivity?
+- How do we cultivate better focus?